learn-press/learn-press.github.io/src/README.md

 Hi, I'm zzyyxxw, an argentinian developer living in Brazil.

-This is a docs style tutorial for different things I know about development.
+This is a docs style tutorial for different things I know related development.

 At the bottom of this page is a list of rules that I follow when writing articles.

 ## Subjects